Financing in Norway

 1.1.
 General

-In the Norwegian market most types of loans or credit facilities are offered.
-This includes corporate working capital facilities, different types of acquisition finance facilities, asset finance facilities (especially within the shipping and real estate sector), and letter of credit, guarantee and bond facilities.
+Most common types of loans and credit facilities are available in the Norwegian market.
+These include corporate working capital facilities, acquisition finance, asset finance – particularly within the shipping and real estate sectors – and letter of credit, guarantee and bond facilities.

 1.2.
 Documentation

-Even if the Norwegian legal tradition mainly follows the Central European legal tradition, loan and credit documentation is very much influenced by the Anglo-American tradition and English language is customary in documentation.
-This creates delicate interpretation issues, and when drafting documentation according to international standards, the possible interpretation by Norwegian courts according to their tradition should be kept in mind.
+Although the Norwegian legal system belongs to the continental European legal tradition, Norwegian loan and credit documentation is heavily influenced by the Anglo-American tradition, and English is commonly used in larger financing transactions.
+This may create interpretation issues, and when international-standard documentation is governed by Norwegian law, the way in which Norwegian courts may interpret the agreement should be kept in mind.

-Loan and guarantee facilities regularly contain customary representations and warranties, covenants and default clauses.
+Loan and guarantee facilities regularly contain customary representations and warranties, undertakings, financial covenants and events of default.

 2. Contractual mortgages, charges and pledges

 Ownership and certain rights to real estate may be mortgaged by registering the mortgage in the Land Register.
-There is even a separate register for mortgaging power lines.
-Similar, aircrafts, ships and offshore installations may be charged by registering the charge at the relevant property registers.
-Depending on which register that is chosen for the relevant ship, pledges are either registered in the Norwegian International Ship Register (NIS) or in the Norwegian Ordinary Ship Register (NOR).
+Aircraft, ships and certain offshore assets may similarly be mortgaged through the relevant asset registers.
+Security over ships registered in Norway is registered in the Norwegian Ordinary Ship Register (NOR) or Norwegian International Ship Register (NIS), as applicable.

 3. Guarantees and letters of credit